-This data protection declaration clarifies the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offering and the associated websites, functions and content as well as external online presences, such as our social media profile. (hereinafter jointly referred to as “online offer”).
-With regard to the terms used, such as “processing” or “person responsible”, we refer you to the definitions in Art.
-4 of the Data Protection Basic Regulation (DSGVO).
+This data protection declaration informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles. (hereinafter collectively referred to as “Online Offer”).
+With regard to the terms used, such as “processing” or “controller”, we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Tel. + 49 89 665 619-0

 Graf Consultings GmbH

 TYPES OF DATA PROCESSED

 Contact data (e.g., e-mail, telephone numbers).

 Usage data (e.g., websites visited, interest in content, access times).

 Applicant information (e.g. name, contact details, letter of application)

 Visitors and users of the online offer (hereinafter we also refer to the data subjects collectively as “users”).

 Provision of the online offer, its functions and contents.